elamicon/zeas-site/news/2025-01-01-Experimental Archaeology II_Rahmenquader Effect/index.md

 ---
 date: 2025-01-01
-title: "GEAS claims breakthrough by means of Experimental Script Archaeology.
-Part II: The emergence of 'runic' sign forms through the Rahmenquader Effect"
+title: "GEAS claims breakthrough by means of Experimental Script Archaeology, Part II: The emergence of 'runic' sign forms through the Rahmenquader Effect"
 tags: [northitalic]
 ---
 Besides the proposal for the development of the futhark order (cf. part I), the GEAS Rune Provenance Theory contains other micro-theses to explain unsolved problems within the Rune transfer question.
 One more of these explanations – the *Rahmenquader Effect*, could be given solely due to the Reitia Alphabet Learning Procedure reappraised by actors of the "Iluis Glanna" Celtic Clan in 2021 Huttwil, Switzerland.